Daniel McDonald (actor): Career

 He was a life member of the Actors Studio.
 He also studied at the Royal Academy of Dramatic Art in London, with Paul Curtis of the American Mime Theatre, and with Sanford Meisner on the island of Bequia in the British West Indies where he met long-time friend and photographer Michael Sanville.

 McDonald received a 1997 Tony Award nomination for his lead role in Steel Pier, which co-starred Karen Ziemba and Gregory Harrison.

 In 2002, Daniel McDonald replaced Alan Campbell as lead in the national tour of Contact.

 The Gift: Life Unwrapped, McDonald's last film, was released posthumously in May 2007.

 He recorded an album True Love.

 Death

 McDonald died on February 15, 2007, at his home in New York, aged 46.
 The cause was brain cancer, said Jason Brantley, a spokesman for Mr. McDonald's family.
-His survivors include his wife, Mujah Maraini-Melehi, and two children, Fosco and Ondina.
 Funeral services were held February 24, 2007, at the Cathedral Church of Saint John the Divine in New York City.